-In light of the decision to relaunch trade negotiations during the EU-India Leaders' Meeting in May 2021, Insurance Europe believes that there is momentum to address market access barriers and discriminatory requirements applied to foreign (re)insurers.
-Any form of order of preference and FDI cap should be abolished and concerning developments in relation to the situation of foreign branches offices should be addressed.
+In light of the recent decision to relaunch trade negotiations between the EU and India, Insurance Europe takes the view that there is momentum to address market access barriers and discriminatory requirements applied to foreign (re)insurers.
+Any form of order of preference and foreign direct investment cap should be abolished and concerning developments on the situation of foreign branches offices should be addressed.

 Insurance Europe is the European insurance and reinsurance federation.
-Through its 37 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
+Through its 36 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
 Insurance Europe, which is based in Brussels, represents undertakings that account for around 95% of total European premium income.
 Insurance makes a major contribution to Europe's economic growth and development.
-European insurers pay out almost $\leq$ 1 000bn annually - or $\leq$ 2.7bn a day - in claims, directly employ nearly 950 000 people and invest over $\leq$ 10.4trn in the economy.
+European insurers pay out over €1 000bn annually - or €2.8bn a day - in claims, directly employ more than 920 000 people and invest over €10.6trn in the economy.